 The process simulator used here is our own designed C# modular software package that emulates turbine relevant power processes at a high fidelity level.
 It can be customized to resemble almost any steam/gas/water/wind turbine application.

-During the software design phase the simulator directly communicates to the PLC emulator creating near real world closed loop experience.
+During the software design phase the simulator directly communicates to the PLC emulator creating a real world closed loop experience.

 The simulator enabled us to pretune the controls to a level that only some minor tuning were needed during the filed commissioning.
 All the control loops were found quite near their real world optimal tuning.
 The simulator is also used for the software FAT as well as for operators training.